 The School of Information requires that each student have complete administrative access to a home computer they can control and configure as needed.
 Work or publicly accessible computers often involve Internet access restrictions, firewalls, and security precautions that interfere with learning management systems and other applications.

 Please be aware that technology changes rapidly.
-We recommend that you have the penultimate or latest version an OS of your choice.
+We recommend that you have the penultimate or latest version an OS of your choice, however some courses use Windows only software.
 If you plan to take more software and/or computing heavy courses, or anticipate working with large amounts of data, video, images, etc, you may want more storage memory and processing power.

 While mobile devices and tablets can be used to supplement your education, we strongly recommend that you have access to a laptop or desktop.
 Some software is incompatible on smaller devices such as tablets or phones.
 Several courses require specific software installations on a laptop or desktop.